Time to learn how to sew a baby blanket with Minky Fabric.

 Step 3: Oversize your minky cut

 Lay your top fabric right sides together on top of the minky and cut around it leaving the extra large margin.
 Make sure you have your minky smoothed out flat.
 You can see in the picture above that I had smoothed the left side but not yet the right side.
 Smooth both layers by running your flat palm across the fabric from left to right and then top to bottom.
-You might want to work on the floor for this step if your cutting table is not large, as you need to be able to lay the whole of your blanket out flat.
+You might want to work on the floor for this step if your cutting table is not large.
+You need to be able to lay the whole of your blanket out flat.

 Step 4: Pin, pin, and then pin some more